-Fair value measurements and the related valuation techniques and fair value hierarchy level for the Company's assets and liabilities measured at fair value on a recurring basis as of April 2, 2016 and December 31, 2015, are shown below (in millions):
+Fair value measurements and the related valuation techniques and fair value hierarchy level for the Company's assets and liabilities measured at fair value on a recurring basis as of July 2, 2016 and December 31, 2015, are shown below (in millions):

-April 2, 201 .6 Frequency Asset (Liability) Valuation Technique Level 1 Level 2 Level 3 Market/ Foreign currency derivative contracts, net Recurring \$ (42.5) Income \$ \$ (42.5) \$ Marketable equity securities Recurring \$ 25.0 Market \$ 25.0 \$ \$ Decemb er 31, 2015 Frequency Asset (Liability) Valuation Technique Level 1 Level 2 Level 3 Market/ Foreign currency derivative contracts, net Recurring \$ (50.9) Income \$ \$ (50.9) \$ Marketable equity securities Recurring \$ 23.0 Market \$ 23.0 \$ \$
+July 2, 2016 Frequency Asset (Liability) Valuation Technique Level 1 Level 2 Level 3 Market/ Foreign currency derivative contracts, net Recurring \$ (67.6) Income \$ - \$ (67.6) \$ - Marketable equity securities Recurring \$ 26.4 Market \$ 26.4 \$ \$ -

+December 31, 2015 Frequency (L Asset Jability) Valuation Technique] Level 1 Level 2 Level 3 Market/ Foreign currency derivative contracts, net Recurring \$ (50.9) Income \$ - \$ (50.9) \$ - Marketable equity securities Recurring \$ 23.0 Market \$ 23.0 \$ \$

 The Company determines the fair value of its derivative contracts using quoted market prices to calculate the forward values and then discounts such forward values to the present value.
 The discount rates used are based on quoted bank deposit or swap interest rates.
-If a derivative contract is in a net liability position, the Company adjusts these discount rates, if required, by an estimate of the credit spread that would be applied by market participants purchasing these contracts from the Company's counterparties.
-To estimate this credit spread, the Company uses significant assumptions and factors other than quoted market rates, which would result in the classification of its derivative liabilities within Level 3 of the fair value hierarchy.
-As of April 2, 2016 and December 31, 2015, there were no derivative contracts that were classified within Level 3 of the fair value hierarchy.
-In addition, there were no transfers in or out of Level 3 of the fair value hierarchy in the first quarter of 2016.
+If a derivative contract is in a net liability position, the Company adjusts these discount rates by an estimate of the credit spread that would be applied by market participants purchasing these contracts from the Company's counterparties.
+If an estimate of the credit spread is required, the Company uses significant assumptions and factors other than quoted market rates, which would result in the classification of its derivative liabilities within Level 3 of the fair value hierarchy.
+As of July 2, 2016 and December 31, 2015, there were no derivative contracts that were classified within Level 3 of the fair value hierarchy.
+In addition, there were no transfers in or out of Level 3 of the fair value hierarchy in 2016.